 If you are unhappy with the outcome of the internal dispute resolution process, your next option is to seek help from an external dispute resolution (EDR) scheme.
 This is a free, independent consumer service that provides an alternative to going to court.

-Australian insurers are required to be members of an ASIC-approved EDR scheme such as the Financial Ombudsman Service (FOS).
+Australian insurers are required to be members of an ASIC-approved external dispute resolution scheme such as the Australian Financial Complaints Authority (AFCA).
 Such a scheme can resolve your dispute through negotiation and if it sees fit, it has the power to make a binding decision on the insurer which could result in you receiving financial compensation.
 This is not always the case though and their main role is to seek a mutually agreeable solution, which in some cases may involve something as small as an apology from the insurer.

 If you are unhappy with an EDR decision on your case, your next and final recourse is to take the matter to court, which may only be advisable if the amount in dispute is substantial.